LIMA: ASA – Universidad San Ignacio de Loyola

 - Release and Credits Form

 - One Letter of Recommendation is required if GPA is below 3.0

 Fall 2015 or Spring 2016: $22,660

 Includes: Northeastern University (NU) tuition for 16 NU credits ($22,310), and International Security and Emergency Support ($350).
 Students are responsible for all other expenses, including housing and other non-academic costs for which they will be billed directly by the program provider or host institution.
 Students are also responsible for arranging and purchasing their own flights.

-Students can either choose to live with a Peruvian host family (includes 3 meals a day and 1 load of laundry per week) or in a residence hall (no meals included).
+Students will live with a Peruvian host family, which includes 3 meals a day and 1 load of laundry per week.

 The capital and largest city in Peru, Lima is located on the central western coast offering a multitude of adventures and majestic scenery to explore.
 Dating back 5000 years, Lima is an energetic city rich in history and culture making it Peru's cultural and business center.
 Lima is also home to many beautiful parks.
 The Plaza Mayor is the main square in Lima and is considered the "heart of the city" full of Creole flair and beauty.
 With so many parks, museums, ruins, old mansions, and churches to explore the adventurer will never be bored in this "City of Kings".